 Though data integration has a wider scope, the most common approaches to implement any data integration projects are ETL (Extract Transform and Load) or ELT (Extract Load and Transform).

 ETL is the most traditional way of implementation.
 It has been in the industry for a very long time now.
 Data is extracted from varied sources, transformed to suit business requirements, and then loaded into the data warehouse in such a way that the analytical needs of business users are resolved.
 The data warehouse is structured in such a way that reporting is fast, and a holistic and conformed picture of the organization is obtained.
 Overall, the ETL process is very compute-intensive, and it uses the computing capacities of the ETL server or engine.
-There is a lot of I/O activity like post and pre-SQL execution, string processing, numerical calculations, indexing, etc.
+There are a lot of I/O activities like post and pre-SQL execution, string processing, numerical calculations, indexing, etc.

 In ETL, the Extract process can be simple if only a single data source is used.
-As the number of data sources increases, this process can become complex.
-Also adding is the nature of the data sources.
+As the number of (Snowflake) data sources increase, this process can become complex.
+Also adding is the nature of the (Snowflake) data sources.
 If there are no adaptors available for the source, then these sources cannot be integrated directly.
 Indirect ways must be used like modifying data manually or building CSV/text files.
 This will be time-consuming and may lead to human errors.

 The Transform process is needed to change the format, structure, or value of the data and de-normalize it.
 New metrics/KPIs need to be calculated or existing ones combined or standardized for reporting purposes.
-The transform process can be very resource-intensive and costly.
+The transformation process can be very resource-intensive and costly.
 It can also take longer than expected.
 As the volume of data increases, the transformation of data can take a longer time.

 The Load process is inserting the transformed data into the data warehouse.
 The ETL approach can be used for smaller or moderate data volumes, where data transformations are more compute-intensive, and the nature of the data is structured.